sammi-turner/Flask-Journal-App/README.md

 All notes are saved to the 'test.db' file.

+This app is a fork of [this repo](https://github.com/jakerieger/FlaskIntroduction).

 # Do you need to use the virtual environment?

 If all the modules listed in the 'requirements.txt' file are installed globally, then the virtual environment won't be required.